RationalAsh/biorobotics-lab-nus/content/authors/gao-yingchen/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Masters Students
+- Alumni
 ---

 Gao Yingchen obtained her Bachelor's degree in Biomedical Engineering in Beijing Insititute of Technology, Beijing, China.
 She had previous research experiences in deep-learning.

-She is also a Chinese PU 3+1+1 Program student in the Department of Biomedical Engineering of the National University of Singapore, under the supervision of Dr. Yu Haoyong.
+She was a Chinese PU 3+1+1 Program student in the Department of Biomedical Engineering of the National University of Singapore, under the supervision of Dr. Yu Haoyong.